 Responses to Refugee Crises

 Global refugee crises, whether caused by natural disasters or violent conflict, have become one of the most widespread and urgent humanitarian issues of our time.
-Displacement worldwide has surpassed anything witnessed since the wake of World War II, and some international organizations have estimated that as many as 22.5 million refugees have been forcibly displaced.
+Displacement worldwide has surpassed anything witnessed since the wake of World War II, and UNHCR estimates that in 2022 as many as 30 million refugees have been forcibly displaced.

-The Asia Center is bringing together colleagues from the Harvard Graduate School of Design; the Harvard Graduate School of Education; the Harvard Humanitarian Initiative at the Harvard T.H.
-Chan School of Public Health; and the International Human Rights Clinic at the Harvard Law School to rethink the purpose, design, and politics of refugee “camps,” and to begin to address a range of issues faced by the Rohingya.
-Since the estimated average length of time spent in a refugee camp is seventeen years, the team is not only looking at the overall planning and layout of the facilities but also focusing on the impact of displacement on the youngest and most vulnerable refugees.
-The project is bringing together faculty members, practitioners, and researchers from across the University to look at issues beyond basic survival and is focusing on children’s socio-emotional, developmental, and educational needs.
+The Asia Center is convening colleagues from across the different schools and programs at Harvard including the International Human Rights Clinic at the Harvard Law School, the Harvard Graduate School of Design, and the Harvard Humanitarian Initiative at the Harvard T.H.
+Chan School of Public Health to rethink the purpose, design, and politics involved in the camps and their host country, and to begin to understand and address a range of issues faced by the Rohingya refugees from their perspectives.
+Since the estimated average length of time spent in a refugee camp is seventeen years, the Center plans to look not only at the overall planning and layout of the facilities but also at the impact of displacement on the most vulnerable refugees, the children.
+The projects aim to look beyond basic survival and focus on children’s socio-emotional, developmental, and educational needs.
 Further, the research group will strive to identify strategies to counteract the traumatic effects on children and engage caregivers and community members in building resilience.

-Both practical and academic lessons learned will be adaptable for other refugee populations, and the Asia Center will continue to look for collaborators to expand the work in other countries and regions.
+Both practical and academic lessons learned will be valuable for other refugee populations, and in the future, the Asia Center plans to look for collaborators to expand lessons learned to be applicable in other countries and regions.

-The Thai Studies Program, under the direction of Jay Rosengard, Lecturer in Public Policy at the Harvard Kennedy School, was created with seed funding given to the Asia Center from the Ministry of Foreign Affairs of Thailand to support language instructors and courses at several levels of proficiency.
+The Thai Studies Program, under the direction of Jay Rosengard, Lecturer in Public Policy at the Harvard Kennedy School, promotes the study of Thailand at Harvard University.